chathuranuwan/EE6304-Embeded_System_Project-/README.md

 # RFID-door-lock-system

-Codes and simulations for RFID door lock system.
+Codes and simulations files for RFID door lock system.